sroostee/Oat_Thesis/README.md

 Project overview:

+In this thesis annotated oat seed images created with x-ray micro CT were used to create a classifier that can annotate new images

 Author: Suze Julia Roostee
 Supervised by: Nikos Tsardakas Renhuldt, Nick Sirijovski

 ---------

 Software versions:

 The project was carried out on Ubuntu 18.04.4 with Linux kernel (4.15.0-76)